amittauro/boggle-python-web-app/README.md

 # Boggle

 This is a flask web app of boggle.
 A user can submit words and see how they performed compared to the computer.
-It's relatively slow to load as it uses recursive backtracking to find all of the valid words on the board.
+It's relatively slow to load as it uses recursive backtracking to find all the valid words.
 Have fun trying to beat the computer!

 ## Get Started